Utah Administrative Code

-(4) Unless otherwise required by the Board, the effective dates on which new analytical methods shall be initiated are identical to the dates published in 40 CFR 141 on July 1, 2008 by the Office of the Federal Register.
+(4) Unless otherwise required by the Director, the effective dates on which new analytical methods shall be initiated are identical to the dates published in 40 CFR 141 on July 1, 2008 by the Office of the Federal Register.

 (5) If the water fails to meet these minimum standards, then certain public notification procedures shall be carried out, as outlined in R309-220.
 Water suppliers shall also keep analytical records in their possession, for a required length of time, as outlined in R309-105-17.

 (1) Inorganic Contaminants.